kubeflow/website/content/docs/started/kubeflow-overview.md

   results you're looking for:

   * Identify the problem you want the ML system to solve.
-  * Collect and analyse the data you need to train your ML model.
+  * Collect and analyze the data you need to train your ML model.
   * Choose an ML framework and algorithm, and code the initial version of your model.
   * Experiment with the data and with training your model.